ArthurHeitmann/arctic_shift/README.md

 Generally I'd recommend to work with the compressed files instead of unpacking them.
 Unless of course you have seemingly infinite disk space.

 With the helper scripts in this repository you can quickly get started.
-If you don't want to use those files or want to use a CLI tool, head over to the [zst_blocks repository](https://github.com/ArthurHeitmann/zst_blocks_format) for processing .zst_blocks files.
+For working with zst_blocks files though a cli, go to the [zst_blocks repository](https://github.com/ArthurHeitmann/zst_blocks_format).

 For using the helper scripts: